 Ingredients: 2 zucchinis, 2 cloves garlic, olive oil, parsley

-Directions: Slice the zucchinis into half-moons.
-In a skillet, heat olive oil over medium heat and add minced garlic.
-After about 30 seconds, add the zucchini slices and sauté until tender, about 5-7 minutes.
-Stir in chopped parsley before serving.
+Directions: Cut zucchinis into half-moons.
+In a skillet heat oil on medium and add chopped garlic.
+After about 30 seconds add zucchini slices and cook till tender, about 5–7 minutes.
+Stir in parsley before serving.

 Desserts